 "Wouldn't it be fantastic," said Leonard that day in 1972, "if we could get Frank Shorter to run in a race on Cape Cod?"

 And the rest, as the saying goes, is history.
 And oh, what a history Falmouth has.
 Leonard, with the considerable help of Falmouth High track coach John Carroll and support from then town recreation director Rich Sherman, pulled together the first race in 1973.
-About 100 people entered.
+There were 93 participants.

 The next year the field swelled to 445 entrants as an unknown who was called "Will Rodgers" — the world would later come to know him as "Boston Billy Rodgers" — upstaged renowned miler Marty Liquori to win the 1974 race.

 And then, Tommy Leonard's summer-of-'72 dream came true.
-The Olympic gold medallist, Frank Shorter, came to town to win the 1975 Falmouth Road race in a shootout with Rodgers, who was fresh off his first victory in the Boston Marathon.
+The Olympic gold medalist, Frank Shorter, came to town to win the 1975 Falmouth Road race in a shootout with Rodgers, who was fresh off his first victory in the Boston Marathon.
 There were 850 runners in the race —that was a lot in those years —and Falmouth was established as one of the best non-marathon races in the country.
 John Carroll and his wife, Lucia, along with Rich Sherman and his wife, Kathy, worked tirelessly as race co-directors for 38 years, until the couples retired and resigned, respectively, in March of 2011, to bring the Falmouth Road Race to world-class status for novice runners, those who participate annually and elite athletes from all across the globe.